adaltas/node-nikita/packages/lxd/src/storage/index.coffee.md

 # `nikita.lxd.storage`

-Creates or updates a storage configuration.
+Create a storage or update a storage configuration.

-## Options

-* `name` (required, string)
-  The storage name
-* `driver` (required, string)
-  The underlying driver name.
-Can be btrfs, ceph, dir, lvm, zfs
-* `config` (optional, object, {})
-  The configuration to use to configure this storage, depends on the driver

 ## Callback Parameters

 * `err`
   Error object if any
 * `status`
-  Was the storage created
+  Was the storage created or updated

 ## Example